microsoft/AL-Go/Workshop/Projects.md

 DK, US and W1 all have an artifact of the type **Apps** generated, but as already stated, they are all build using the US localization.
 We need **DK** to be build using the Danish localization and **W1** using W1.

-> [!NOTE] The CheckForUpdates annotation.
+> [!NOTE]
-> AL-Go says that there are system files updates.
+> AL-Go states that there are system files updates (the CheckForUpdates annotation).
 This is because when creating a new project, AL-Go will (at the next system file update) place scripts in the .AL-Go folder for creating local and cloud development environments.

 Before running **Update AL-Go System Files** however, let's make some changes to the repository and we will do this from VS Code.
 Select **Code** and click the **Copy** button to copy the GIT URL for the repo: